biosimulations/biosimulations/docs/concepts/conventions/simulation-run-visualizations.md

 Below, we provide recommendations for using Vega to visualize the results of simulation experiments described with SED-ML.

-## Creating Vega visualizations of the results of SED-ML files in COMBINE archives
+## Creating Vega visualizations of the results of SED-ML files in COMBINE/OMEX archives

 BioSimulators recommends using Vega visualizations with SED-ML as follows: